ssmostagh/Azure-RampUp/README.md

 `$ az cloud list --query "[?name == 'AzureUSGovernment'].endpoints"`

 ### Regions
-The Azure platform is currently comprised of 54 regions world-wide.
+The Azure platform is currently comprised of 54 regions world-wide with 10 regions announced.
 A region is a geographical location of a cluster of Azure data-centers.
 Each region is assigned to one and only one environment.
 More information at [https://azure.microsoft.com/regions/](https://azure.microsoft.com/regions/)